-- Clients must arrive unaccompanied, with the exception of a guardian for minors, or care providers for clients with disabilities. - All parties will maintain a space of 2 meters (6 feet) distance between each other in all clinic areas outside the treatment room. - Clients will be instructed to arrive on time for their appointments and should be discouraged from lounging in the clinic reception area before or after the treatment. - Client appointment times are staggered to minimize the potential of clients crossing paths.
+- Clients must arrive unaccompanied, with the exception of a guardian for minors, or care providers for clients with disabilities. - All parties will maintain a space of 2 meters (6 feet) distance between each other in all clinic areas outside the treatment room. - Client appointment times are staggered to minimize the potential of clients crossing paths.
 The clinic door will remain propped open during clinic hours.